 - After the fermentation process, keep it in the refrigerator until you are ready to use it.

 - When ready to cook dosa, add salt and mix well.
 Note I have not added any water to the batter.
-The batter should be medium thick.
-Check the video here on the making of ragi dosa.1 teaspoon Salt
+The batter should be medium thick.1 teaspoon Salt

 - You can cook thick and soft, thin and crispy, or mini dosas with the same batter.
 It is just playing around with your ladle while spreading the batter